cjdoris/Chevrons.jl/README.md

 end
 ```

-Furthermore, `@chevy` works recursively, so you can apply at at the top of a code block
+Furthermore, `@chevy` works recursively, so you can apply it at the top of a code block
 and the syntax is applied to the whole block, such as:
 ```julia
 @chevy module MyModule